 Related chapters

-- Decomposition strategies - it links language choice to bounded contexts: different parts of a system may require different platform properties.
+- Decomposition strategies - links language choice to bounded contexts: different parts of a system may require different platform properties.

-- Database selection framework - it applies the same trade-off thinking to storage systems: SLA, consistency, ownership cost and migration horizon.
+- Database selection framework - applies the same trade-off thinking to storage systems: SLA, consistency, ownership cost and migration horizon.

-- Inter-service communication patterns - it shows how runtime constraints influence sync vs async integration, serialization strategy and retry behavior.
+- Inter-service communication patterns - shows how runtime constraints influence sync vs async integration, serialization strategy and retry behavior.

-- Performance engineering in production - it deepens practical trade-off analysis: how to measure and optimize latency, throughput and resource efficiency.
+- Performance engineering in production - deepens practical trade-off analysis: how to measure and optimize latency, throughput and resource efficiency.